veggiespam/ImageLocationScanner/README.md

   - Some cameras and devices, like Panasonic, place "---" into fields where there is no value or the value is unknown.
-Other examples observed are "Off" when there is no data entered into the text field or a feature is inactive or a single space for a name.
+Other examples observed are "Off" when there is no data entered into the text field or a feature is inactive or a single space for a name or "-".
     ILS just filters these fields from the display since there is no location or privacy leakage.
-* When I use ZAP, nothing shows up
-	- You must manually enabled image scanning with: Tools &rarr; Options &rarr; Display &rarr; Process images in the HTTP requests/responses.
-	- If you have images disabled in Global Exclude URL, then any passive image scanner, like ILS, will be unable to see the images and report on privacy issues.

 ## Build Requirements